fvr1210/beer_prices/ReadMe.md

 <em>bpc_gho &ndash; </em>Beer consumption in litres of pure alcohol.
 Values from Wikipedia.
 </li>
 <li>
-<em>be_gni_sm &ndash; </em>Beer buying Power Hotel Bar: How many beers can you buy with the average GNI per capita at a hotel bar.
+<em>be_gni_sm &ndash; </em>Beer buying Power Hotel Bar: How many beers could you buy when you spend the 2015 average GNI at a hotel bar.
 </li>
 <li>
-<em>be_gni_sm &ndash; </em>Beer buying Power Supermarket: How many beers can you buy with the average GNI per capita in a supermarket.
+<em>be_gni_sm &ndash; </em>Beer buying Power Supermarket: How many beers could you buy when you spend the 2015 average GNI in a supermarket.
 </li>
 <li>
-<em>be_gni_sm &ndash; </em>Beer buying Overall: How many beers can you buy with the average GNI per capita overall (spend half in a hotel bar and half in a supermarket).
+<em>be_gni_sm &ndash; </em>Beer buying Overall: How many beers could you buy when you spend the 2015 average GNI overall (spend half in a hotel bar and half in a supermarket).
 </li>
 </ul>